a11yster/go-task/README.md

 }
 ```

-A Redis broker implementation is provided in `brokers/redis`.
+A Redis implementation is provided in `brokers/redis`.

 ## Requirements